Three words that describe the U.S. Truckload market:

 It creates a simple, yet power visual that tracks the ebb and flow of capacity.

 Learn How We Build the Coyote Curve and Become a Market Expert

 To learn more about the proprietary data and economic indicators we use to build and verify our forecasting model, read Part II: Explaining the Coyote Curve.

-To learn more about where we are in the current market capacity cycle, and where we think the market is heading in 2020, read our most recent update, or watch Coyote Curve inventor Chris Pickett present the forecast in the Q1 webinar.
+To learn more about where we are in the current market capacity cycle, and where we think the market is heading, read our most recent update.